Blair Braverman And Her 'Ugly Dogs' Prepare For Her First Iditarod

 "How can you not overthink a 900-mile race?" she tells NPR's Ari Shapiro.
 "There's just so many different things that have to fall into place.
 It's like chess in the snow."

-Braverman, a dogsledder, author and correspondent for Outside magazine, is one of 17 women racing in this year's Iditarod, a record 32.7 percent of the field.
+Braverman, a dog-sledder, author and correspondent for Outside magazine, is one of 17 women racing in this year's Iditarod, a record 32.7 percent of the field.

 "Mushing is one of the only sports where men and women compete together at elite level," she says.
 "We are taken seriously as athletes because there's no chance for people to tell themselves we're not on the same playing field."

 But she doesn't consider herself just an athlete.
 She's also a coach, a nutritionist, a parent, even a veterinary tech for her team.
-All of her dogs, 14 hand-picked racers from a group of 20 that she's been training, have undergone physicals as extensive as the preparations for any professional athlete in the NBA or NFL, from EKGs to vaccinations.
+All her dogs, 14 hand-picked racers from a group of 20 that she has been training, have undergone physicals as extensive as the preparations for any professional athlete in the NBA or NFL, from electrocardiograms to vaccinations.

 "They were gone over with a fine-tooth comb by this great volunteer team of vets," Braverman says.
 "And I'm happy to report that they all have top marks in all their health records, and they're doing great."

 The dogs are a sharp but motley crew of strong personalities.
 Pepe is the steady, "mature" head of the pack.
-Flame is Braverman's "shadow," who has raced with her in every qualifier.
-Jenga is Flame's half-sister who "doesn't suffer fools."
+Flame is Braverman's "shadow" and has raced with her in every qualifier.
+Jenga, Flame's half sister, "doesn't suffer fools."

 2. Flame (age 5)— Blair Braverman (@BlairBraverman) January 2, 2019